 (FARE) Family Action in Rotherfield and Easterhouse is a voluntary organisation based in Easterhouse in the east end of Glasgow.

 FARE works within communities to improve the lives of children and families living in disadvantaged neighbourhoods.
 FARE brings together people of all ages to build positive relationships and trust.

 Free Wheel North is a cycling development charity based in Glasgow Green, providing services including special needs and inclusive cycling, social rides for all ages, teaching of beginners, campaigning and outreach events.

-The Bike Station is Scotland’s largest, and one of its longest established, bike recycling charities.
+Bike for Good (formerly Glasgow Bike Station) is Scotland’s largest, and one of its longest established, bike recycling charities.
 It has three main aims:

 1) To encourage and promote good mental and physical health through encouraging people to cycle;